Mattchine/skitty/README.md

 Template for building SvelteKit + Tauri (Skitty)

 # Warning
-This project is supposed to be used temporary only (until `svelte-add` tauri has finished).
+This project is supposed to be used temporary only (until `svelte-add` tauri is released).
 <B>Consider checking `svlete-add` before continue.</B>

 # Table of contents